Choosing the Best Tenkara Rod

-The number one question we are asked by new tenkara anglers is which tenkara rod to buy?
+When it comes to fishing tenkara, the number one question we are asked by new tenkara anglers is which tenkara rod to buy.

-Since all Tenkara USA rods will work for most trout fishing and smaller fish scenarios it’s hard to pin each one down to a specific use or to match your exact preference.
+Since all Tenkara USA rods will work for most trout fishing and smaller fish scenarios it’s hard to pin each one down to a specific use or to match your exact tenkara fishing preference.

-Each tenkara rod in our lineup was developed to fill a specific niche or preference, and have somewhat little overlap among them.
+Each tenkara rod in our lineup was developed to fill a specific niche or preference for tenkara anglers, and have somewhat little overlap among them.

 How to Choose a Tenkara Rod

 Decision tree chart by Tenkara USA.
-Learn which tenkara rod is best suited to your needs
+Learn which tenkara fly-fishing rod is best suited to your needs.

 Three Easy Choices

-If you wish we offered fewer options, you can easily narrow the choices down to 3 “all-arounder” rods: the Hane (our adventure rod, ideal if you're looking for something that is super compact), the 12ft Iwana (great value all-arounder), and the Sato (our premium all-around rod)
+If you wish we offered fewer options, you can easily narrow the choices of the best tenkara rods down to 3 “all-arounder” rods: the Hane (our adventure rod, ideal if you're looking for a solid tenkara rod that is super compact), the 12ft Iwana (a great value all-around tenkara rod), and the Sato (our premium all-around rod)

 If in doubt: just get the 12ft Iwana, or the triple-adjustable Sato (10ft8in to 12ft9in), primarily based on your budget.